sjlid/basic-intranet-template/README.md

 # basic-intranet-template
+WIP currently

-It's a basic template for intranet
+It's a basic intranet template with the most popular CRUD functions for it